muzamil301/https-rest-countries-react-app/README.md

 ## Description

-This project is developed tp display countries data and detail.
+This project is developed tp display rest countries API data in listing and detail page.
+Filteration and basic transalation feature is implemented.
+Dark Mode is also wokring.

 ## Views